daferrom/open-llm-prototype/README.md

 3. **Run workflow:**

     *** For diferences in the own CoDA repo ***

+    This runs the [update_docs.yml](.github/workflows/update_docs.yml) as a GithubAction on your local.

+    It simulates locally with the help of library "act" the  as a trigger pull-request or merge_request closed The event simulated is on this file [event.json](./event.json)
+    More trigger events can be configured for the project requirements.

+    For more info about githubActions check this : [update_docs.yml ](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions)

    ```sh
    cp .env .secrets
    act pull_request -e event.json --secret-file .secrets
    ```

+   FOr M1 Architecture --container-architecture linux/amd64
    ```sh
    cp .env .secrets
    act pull_request -e event.json --secret-file .secrets